gasparka/thesis/docs/python_bindings.rst

 Writing hardware in Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+As shown in previous chapter, traditional language features can be used to infer hardware components.
+One must still keep in mind of how the code will convert to hardware.
+For example all loops (For) will be unrolled,
+this dentotes that the loop control must have finitive limit.

+Another point to note is that every arithmetical operator used will use up resorce.
+There is a big difference between
+hardware and software programming, using operators in software takes up time but in hardware they will all run in parallel
+so no addtional time is used BUT resource.
+There are ways to share the operators to trade resource for time.

+One thing that is not natively supported in python is registers, for this we did special stuff in VHDL section,
+basically the same can be done in Python domain.

+statemachines?

 Adding registers support
 ~~~~~~~~~~~~~~~~~~~~~~~~

+The init function is used to determine the startup valu

 Working with registers is implemented in a same way as in VHDL model.
 Meaning there are buffered.
 For this there is metaclass action, that allows chaning the process of class creation.